openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/config_examples/Optical_Alignment_Procedures.md

 Once all optical elements are properly aligned:

-1. **Secure Internal Cube**:
+1. **Secure Internal Module**:
-   - Tighten the locking knobs to permanently secure the internal cube in the rail
+   - Tighten the locking knobs to permanently secure the internal module in the rail
-   - Ensure the cube cannot move during operation
+   - Ensure the module cannot move during operation

 2. **System Testing**:
    - Perform comprehensive testing of all optical functions